 Climb to the top of Cerro Mavecure to catch a jaw dropping panorama of the surrounding Amazon basin, and the opportunity to discover just how truly untouched by industrial development this part of the world remains.

-Also, be sure to read through our comprehensive FAQs to prepare for your upcoming adventure!
+Be sure to read through our comprehensive FAQs to prepare for your upcoming adventure!